dietmarja/LLM-Elements/README.md

     - Make training data availablle
     - Define the optimizer (Adaptive Moment Estimation, Adam) and the loss function (Cross-Entropy)
 - Run the training loop
-    - An outer for loop runs over the epocs and an innner for loop iterates over batches
+    - An outer for loop runs over the epocs and an innner for loop iterates over batches.
+Core processing tasks are carried out in the inner loop: input preparation, forward pass including loss calculation, resetting the optimizer's gradients to zero, backpropagation and updating the model parameters via the optimizer and print out of the loss.

 Next I describe a sequence of Jupyter Notebooks which carries out fine tuning.
 We start with a simple approach to fine-tuning and add more bells and whistles in more complex version of fine-tuning